fission-codes/rust-template/rust/README.axum.md

 ### Formatting

-For formatting Rust in particular, please use `cargo +nightly fmt` as it uses specific nightly features we recommend by default.
+For formatting Rust in particular, we automatically format on `nightly`, as it uses specific nightly features we recommend by default.
 {% else  %}
 ### Formatting